True Crime Podcasts

-- Audible – Audible has a library of more than 60,000 audio casts and is growing rapidly.
+- Audible – Audible has a library of over 60,000 audio casts and is growing rapidly.

-- Google – Google has a wide variety in a number of popular categories including news and politics, sports & recreation, self-help, education, and many more.
+- Google – Google has a wide variety in many popular categories, including news and politics, sports & recreation, self-help, education, and many more.

-- Pandora – Pandora has a wide variety of categories including daily news, music, business, comedy, and more.
+- Pandora – Pandora has numerous categories, including daily news, music, business, comedy, and more.